 - Polypropylene (PP)

 Water is acidic and the temperature of the water will determine how acidic it is, generally the higher the temperature of the water it is the more acidic it becomes.
-In case of the plastic bottles, this higher acidity could start to break down and deteriorate the bottles, but this does not happen with water bottles made out of glass.
-On the other side, glass water bottles do ost a lot more than plastic ones, and you will need a lot of room for stockpiling water in glass water bottles for an entire family.
+In the case of plastic bottles, this higher acidity could start to break down and deteriorate the bottles, but this does not happen with water bottles made out of glass.
+On the other side, glass water bottles do cost a lot more than plastic ones, and you will need a lot of room for stockpiling water in glass water bottles for an entire family.

-This will depend on what kind of recipient you will use for storing the water, glass and metal bottles should be fine for years provided that they are sealed.
+This will depend on what kind of recipient you will use for storing the water, glass, and metal bottles should be fine for years provided that they are sealed.
 Plastic bottles on the other hand eventually will start to deteriorate due to the plastic container.
 Usually, people who store water in the fridge do it for immediate consumption and not for stockpiling, in this case usually these bottles are opened fairly regularly.

 My recommendation is to clean these bottles once a week if possible, to avoid any outside contaminants and bacterial growth.

 How Long Does Bottled Water Last After Being Opened?

 Once you open up a water bottle it will get contaminated with bacteria especially if you drink directly out of the water bottle, in this case, bottled water after it has been opened will last from 5-7 days.
 This, of course, will depend also on the ambient temperature, as higher temperatures will aid bacterial reproduction.
 Some water bottle companies also include fluoride in the water, in this case, water should be safe to drink for a longer period of time of around 2 weeks.